dbca-wa/wastd/docs/business_analysts.rst

 Turtle Strandings
 ^^^^^^^^^^^^^^^^^
-* Stranding paper forms are being overhauled (SFo and FM)
+* Stranding paper forms are being updated (SFo and FM, Nov 2016 - Mar 2017).
-* An updated incident response workflow for turtles has been sent to regional offices by the affiliated Murdoch Vet (EY)
+* An updated incident response workflow for turtles has been sent to regional offices by the affiliated Murdoch Vet (EY Dec 2016).
-* A digital data capture form caters for turtle strandings (can be extended to others) and is in beta testing (not officially released yet)
+* A digital data capture form caters for turtle strandings (can be extended to others) and is in beta testing (not officially released yet).
-* WAStD allows data entry from legacy paper forms, as well as data export and query
+* WAStD allows data entry from legacy paper forms, as well as data export and query.
-* Live workbooks can query, analyse and visualise data from WAStD
+* Live workbooks can query, analyse and visualise data from WAStD via its API.

 Cetacean strandings
 ^^^^^^^^^^^^^^^^^^^
 Nature Conservation kept a Filemaker Pro database of Cetacean strandings.
 The database custodian has retired after extended leave.

-The custodian of the legacy turtle tagging database WAMTRAM 2 understood that strandings of tagged turtles are a vital part of their life history (and used in mark-capture-recapture analysis) and aimed to include the strandings process into the database; however, this process was not completely implemented and is not operational.
+It shall be known that the custodian of the legacy turtle tagging database WAMTRAM 2 understood that strandings of tagged turtles are a vital part of their life history (and used in mark-capture-recapture analysis) and aimed to include the strandings process into the database;
+however, this process was not completely implemented and is not operational.

 IT process Stranding incident report
 ------------------------------------